 - Jason S. Kessler and Nicolas Nicolov.
 Targeting Sentiment Expressions through Supervised Ranking of Linguistic Configurations.
 3rd International AAAI Conference on Weblogs and Social Media (ICWSM 2009).
-San Jose, California.
-2009.
+San Jose, CA. 2009.

 - Jason S. Kessler.
 Polling the Blogosphere: a rule-based approach to belief classification.
-International Conference on Weblogs and Social Media (ICWSM 2008), Seattle, Washington.
+International Conference on Weblogs and Social Media (ICWSM 2008), Seattle, WA.
 2008.

 - Theresa Wilson, Paul Hoffmann, Swapna Somasundaran, Jason Kessler, Janyce Wiebe, Yejin Choi, Claire Cardie, Ellen Riloff and Siddharth Patwardhan.
 OpinionFinder: A System for Subjectivity Analysis.
 Human Language Technology Conference/Conference on Empirical Methods in Natural Language Processing (HLT-EMNLP 2005).
 Austin, TX.
 2005.

 - Demographic-Specific Language of Closers: Reviews at CDK Global

 - Language of Closers: Reviews at CDK Global

 - Language of Closers: Emails at CDK Global

 - Scattertext, a Python term importance and text visualization package.